thomaskorstanje/COQUI/README.md

 # COQUI
-A small app designed to work with NEON data to easily display discharge, chemical observations and wet deposition
+A small app designed to work with NEON data to easily display discharge, chemistry and wet deposition